vparrello/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-2_Sorting_Data.md

-    Also could be in the name when doing the search Look inside PRJDB9292(BioProject) • DRP008133(SRA Study) • All experiments • All runs( This is what we want) MetaData button in here - Consistent data for most projects Side Note: They all get the same name when doanloaded.
+    Also could be in the name when doing the search Look inside PRJDB9292(BioProject) • DRP008133(SRA Study) • All experiments • All runs( This is what we want) MetaData button in here - Consistent data for most projects Side Note: They all get the same name when downloaded.
 Rename them ASAP so that you don't lose your data from ambiguous names.
 MENTION IT AGAIN
         Mention word wrap in the view menu and rainbow CSV extension Roughly 1 GB per 10 samples (Have students check their space on their computer) Need minimum of 100 samples, 50 from each group.
 (Can we do this from one paper?)